syncfusion-content/angular-docs/angular/Grid/How-to.md

 ## Display other Syncfusion controls in Grid columns

-We can display the other Syncfusion controls using `template` property of Grid columns and you can render any type of JsRender templates.
+We can display the other Syncfusion controls using `template` property of Grid columns.

 {% highlight html %}